Katabasis (novel): Reviews

 Reviews for Katabasis among critics have been mixed.

 In a starred review, Kirkus Reviews stated "this is a tightly constructed novel that aims a clear lens on academia, with both its faults and its virtues" and called it "a learned, literary manifesto on academia—and its darkness."
 Also in a starred review, Library Journal called the book "A must-read for fans of Naomi Novik, Olivie Blake, and Lev Grossman's scholastic fantasies, with explorations of purpose, grief, and relationships that open the novel to a more universal audience."
 The reviewer for The Guardian called the book "a celebration of the acrobatics of thought."
 Writing for The New York Times Book Review, American author Kiersten White wrote "Overall, “Katabasis” shines with devastatingly real characters and absorbing world building.
 Kuang’s sentences are delicious, her insights well-earned and deeply affecting.
 She’s also funny."
 In his Locus Magazine article, Gary K. Wolfe called the book "A rich combination of dream vision, acerbic satire, intellectual playfulness, and human drama."
 The NPR reviewer raved about Katabasis.

 In a more measured review, Publishers Weekly stated "[Kuang] takes readers on a clever and deeply cerebral, if sometimes fatiguing, journey through hell...
 It’s not perfect, but Kuang’s devoted fans will find this hits the spot."

 Writing for The Washington Post, critic Stephen Kearse called the novel a "bloated, tedious epic," stating that "instead of immersive environments and scenes, Kuang offers tedious problem sets that lack narrative tension" and calling Katabasis "a dark academia tale that dawdles like a graduation ceremony."
 In her Slate Magazine review, critic Laura Miller noted that "Kuang’s abiding weakness as a novelist lies with character" and that the novel "is an unusual fusion of academic satire and allegory, but it’s also obsessed with the toll of superhuman diligence and the overvaluing of rank and laurels."
 Miller went on to write that the novel loses its footing when it "goes astray in long passages on the torments of Alice’s conscience and other, less coherent agonies that resemble passages from a teenager’s diary; when Kuang flaunts her familiarity with philosophers and logical thought problems to no great furtherance of the story; and when she delivers the pat romantic ending that her worst readers expect of her."
-The reviewer for The Irish Times admitted that the book was not meant for her and she found the book tiresome and wish that she "could have skipped chunks in the middle".
+The reviewer for The Irish Times admitted that the book was not meant for her and she found the book tiresome and wished that she "could have skipped chunks in the middle".